Bignic

-Music

-Gorissen described "Bignic" as "more like an accurate and concise description.
-I am ‘BIG’ Nic.", "I’m 6’4 and 400lbs."
+He once joked in 2010 that he chose Bignic ("Big Nick") as his alias because he was "6'4 and 400lbs".

 Games

-In 2012, he released the game Zombies for Windows and iOS.
+Zombies for Windows and iOS was released in 2012.
 The game was renamed to "Corporate Lifestyle Simulator" in 2014 and re-released with additional content.

 In 2017, Gorissen released Domina, a gladiator management game.
 Rock Paper Shotgun praised the game for its soundtrack.

 Controversies

-In 2014, the supporters of his game Zombies were promised Steam copies if his game got approved by Steam Greenlight.
-However, game stores did not reveal personal information about buyers and thus Gorissen refused to give Steam keys to users who asked for them.
-In the end, Gorissen reversed his position and apologized publicly.

 In March 2022, the patch notes of a Domina update contained a message recommending people not to wear face masks during the COVID-19 pandemic.
 This caused a backlash from the community and the game was review bombed on Steam, making its recent reviews rating drop to "overwhelmingly negative".
 This was following earlier patch notes containing messages against Internet pornography, and followed by transphobic statements.
-Gorissen reported several of the reviews, which he labelled as "fraudulent" and an "orchestrated campaign of lies", but Steam moderators chose not to remove them.
+Gorissen reported several of the reviews, which he labelled as "fraudulent" and an "orchestrated campaign of lies," but Steam moderators chose not to remove them.
 Gorissen consequently announced in August 2022 that Domina was unlikely to receive future updates on the platform.